DcDudley17/MachineLearning/README.md

 Homework 8 - Regression with neural networks.

-  Using a neural net, we are able to accuratly follow the curve of any function with enough epochs.
+Using a neural net, we are able to accuratly follow the curve of any function with noise given enough epochs.
 The Jupyter notebook attached shows the function creation as well as the curves being fit by our neural network.
 The functions are shown on the jupyter notebook, where we added in a small amount of noise to our function to give the extra data points.
 I used the torch import with F.tanh as the activation function and ran for 1000 epochs.
 Below is a graph of a complex function with the red line being our Neural net approximating the function very well.

 ![image](https://github.com/user-attachments/assets/b7ef3669-24b0-4a96-997f-3b2a7bf4c6a5)

+Overall using this activation function with two hidden layers allowed our neural network to follow our functions curve very well even with high oscillation.
+Using different activation functions and less epochs resulted in a much lower accuracy on the lower oscillation at the end of our function.
+By letting the network run for 1000 epochs it is able to get a very precise measurment of what our function values are.

 Homework 7 - Clustering taxi locations.